Image of picture line

 CFP total feed / Weight total feed = CFP feed (g CO2-eq/kg)

 6.5.
-CFP calculation using the company-specific CFP-value for feed production
+CFP calculation using the company-specific CFP-value

 The company must use the following calculation method for the CFP of the feed: